mark-torres10/personal_website/_pages/hire-me.md

 ## Why Work With Me

-- **Proven Track Record**: My experience spans from Silicon Valley startups to cutting-edge AI research.
+- **Proven Track Record**: My experience spans from Silicon Valley startups to cutting-edge AI research at places like Yale University and Northwestern University.
 - **Academic & Industry Experience**: I bridge the gap between cutting-edge research and practical implementation
 - **End-to-End Solutions**: From concept to deployment, I deliver complete solutions
 - **Adaptable Approach**: Whether you need a quick MVP or a robust production system, I tailor my approach to your needs

+## Testimonials

+"Mark's advice has **transformed our approach to AI implementation**.
+We went from struggling with model accuracy to focusing on metrics that actually matter to our business."

+"Our team was able to **cut development time in half** while improving our model performance by 35%.
+Mark's expertise was invaluable in streamlining our workflow."

+"We were stuck in analysis paralysis before getting help that **broke down our complex vision into actionable steps**.
+Now we have a clear roadmap and are seeing real progress."

+"The impact on our product was **immediate and measurable**.
+Our users have responded extremely positively to the AI features we implemented based on Mark's recommendations."

 ## Ideal Projects